Building from Source

 Graphviz (for visualizing DOT graphs)

-bash# Ubuntu/Debian: sudo apt-get install graphviz # macOS: brew install graphviz # Verify: dot -V
+bash# Ubuntu/Debian: sudo apt-get install graphviz # macOS: brew install graphviz # Verify: dot -VFoundry (for test generation)

 bashcurl -L https://foundry.paradigm.xyz | bash foundryup